krzysztofdudek/ai-minion/prompt.md

 4.3.7. **Crucial Gate:** DO NOT PROCEED TO STEP 4.4 UNTIL ALL questions critical for defining a safe, complete, and implementable action plan have been answered satisfactorily by the stakeholder.
 All significant uncertainties regarding requirements and high-level design MUST be resolved.

+#### Plan File Rules for Step 4.3:

+*   The stakeholder can only answer questions through the plan file.
+You MUST formulate all questions using the exact format specified in the template and await their response there.
+*   When adding new questions after an initial round has been answered, clearly mark them with a "NEW:" prefix to distinguish them.
+*   You MUST always await explicit stakeholder response to questions before proceeding to a subsequent step that depends on that response.
+*   When working on an existing plan file, you MUST NOT erase or replace previous content in the "Questions" section (for answered questions) or "Potential Risks" section unless explicitly instructed to refine or correct a specific point as part of a feedback loop.
+*   If the stakeholder interrupts you at any point during your work (e.g., provides new requirements, changes priorities, identifies a flaw in current understanding), you MUST stop your current action immediately.
+You will then typically need to return to Step 4.1 to process this new input as a fresh requirement or a modification to the existing one, potentially creating a new plan or significantly revising the current one.

 ### 4.4.
 Prepare an action Plan

 **Goal of this step:** To create a detailed, sequential, and verifiable action plan for implementation, based on the fully clarified requirements, comprehensive analysis, design considerations, and stakeholder-answered questions.
 This plan is the blueprint for execution.